What on Earth is going on here?

 Q: Will this hot, glorious content be hosted anywhere other than acclaimed music journalism website popgoestheyear dot wordpress dot com?

 A: I’m glad you asked, because the answer is YES!
-I’m an active user and contributing reviewer on sputnikmusic.com, and will be posting these lists to my account there as well.
-Due to some formatting wonkiness with their list-publishing feature, I recommend you read any articles here, but I’ll probably be a bit more active in the comments section on Sputnik, so if you’d like to leave a comment or yell at me about why a song I don’t like is good actually, that’s probably your best bet to get a response.
+In addition to this website I’m also an active user and staff writer for sputnikmusic.com, and will be posting these lists to my account there as well.
+Due to some formatting wonkiness with their list-publishing feature, I recommend you read any articles here, but I’ll probably be a bit more active in the comments section over on Sputnik, so if you’d like to leave a comment or yell at me about why a song I don’t like is good actually, that’s probably your best bet to get a response.
 Additionally, I’ve set up a RateYourMusic account where I’ll be posting ratings for all the singles I’ve covered so far, in addition to those that didn’t make either list for a given year.
 So, if you want to see which beloved pop masterpieces I’ve rated a 3.5/5 (“The Rolling Stone rating”, as I call it), that’s where you can find that out.
+I’m very bad about keeping the RYM up-to-date but I promise all songs will eventually be accounted for

 Q: Should I listen along?

 A: You are more than welcome to!
-I would be thrilled and flattered if anyone was willing to listen through each year-end hot 100 list in its entirety to better participate in the comments, but if you prefer having free time, or if any of these massively popular hit songs are unfamiliar to you (as many were to me prior to this project), I will be compiling two Spotify playlist for the project: The Hall of Fame (for the best-list entries) and The Rogue’s Gallery (for the worst-list entries).
+I would be thrilled and flattered if anyone was willing to listen through each year-end hot 100 list in its entirety to better participate in the comments, but if you prefer having free time, or if any of these massively popular hit songs are unfamiliar to you (as many were to me prior to this project!), I compile two Spotify playlist for Pop Goes The Year: The Hall of Fame (for the best-list entries) and The Rogue’s Gallery (for the worst-list entries).
 I also compile best-of and worst-of playlists for each individual decade, for those of you who’d rather throw on something with a little more cohesion for casual listening.
+All relevant playlists are updated as lists are published.